umutgultepe/grunt-jinja2/README.md

 When provide this option like this: `"global_context_file" : "my_global_context.json"`.
 The context of `my_global_context.json` will apply to all rendered tempates.

+#### options.maximum_concurrent_processes
+Type: `int`
+Default value: `null`

+When provided, this option will limit the number concurrent rendering processes to the specified value.
+If you are receiving EAGAIN or EMFILE errors, this option might just save you.

 ### Usage Examples